 The City's Department of Public Property manages and maintains approximately 130 buildings totaling 5.4 million square feet of floor space.
-This includes 38 school buildings,2 one central public safety complex, nine district police sub-stations, 12 fire stations (the Humboldt Fire Station closed in 2017), 11 recreation centers,3 three maintenance buildings, 35 park buildings, one multi-level parking garage, one police academy training facility, and seven administration buildings.
-The school's roughly 4.2 million square feet of space accounts for 79% of the City's portfolio (see Figure 8).
-Of the remaining 21% of building space (see Figure 9), public safety buildings account for 28%, buildings for public assembly such as The Casino at Roger Williams Park, and those at the North Burial Ground account for 25%, administration buildings, such as City Hall, account for 24%, recreation centers and DPW buildings total 21%, and the remaining two percent of properties include buildings such as the City's animal shelter and historic buildings including the Esek Hopkins House, on Admiral Street, and the Garvin House on Mashapaug Pond.
+This includes 38 school buildings,2 one central public safety complex, nine district police substations, 12 fire stations (the Humboldt Fire Station closed in 2017), eleven recreation centers, three maintenance buildings.
+35 park buildings, one multi-level parking garage, and seven administration buildings.
+The schools' roughly 4.2 million square feet of space account for 79% of the City's portfolio (see Figure 8).
+Of the remaining 21% of building space (figure 9), public safety buildings account for 28%.
+Buildings for public assembly such as The Casino at Roger Williams Park, and those at the North Burial Ground account for 25%.
+Administration buildings like City Hall account for 24%, and recreation centers and DPW buildings total 21%.
+The remaining two percent of properties include buildings such as the City's animal shelter and historic buildings including the Esek Hopkins House, on Admiral Street, and the Garvin House on Mashapaug Pond.